 Meatless Stuffed Peppers with Millet

-Meatless Stuffed Peppers with Millet make a delicious vegetarian dish bursting Italian flavours.
-I decide to stuff my Meatless Stuffed Peppers with millet because it is a fluffy gluten free gain that doesn’t get enough attention!
+Meatless Stuffed Peppers with Millet make a delicious vegetarian dish bursting with Italian flavours.
+I decided to stuff my Meatless Stuffed Peppers with millet because it is a fluffy gluten-free grain that doesn’t get enough attention!
 It has a delicious and slightly nutty flavour that really comes out when you toast the millet before boiling it.
-These meatless stuffed peppers are a fantastic vegan dish but you can top them with a little grated sheep cheddar as well.
+These meatless stuffed peppers are a fantastic vegan dish, but you can top them with a little grated sheep cheddar as well.

-Since it is Halloween I decided to have a little fun with my meatless stuffed peppers and turn them into jack-o-lanterns!
-When I was little I remember it was always hard for my mom to get me and my sisters to eat before going trick-or-treating.
-We were so eager to stuff our pillow cases with candy and we didn’t see the point in eating dinner if we were going to eat candy all night!
-Meatless Stuffed Peppers with Millet are the perfect pre trick-or-treating dinner because they capture the fun of Halloween but still offer a ton of health benefits.
+Since it is Halloween, I decided to have a little fun with my meatless stuffed peppers and turn them into jack-o-lanterns!
+When I was little, I remember it was always hard for my mom to get my sisters and me to eat before going trick-or-treating.
+We were so eager to stuff our pillow cases with candy, and we didn’t see the point in eating dinner if we were going to eat candy all night!
+Meatless Stuffed Peppers with Millet are the perfect pre-trick-or-treating dinner because they capture the fun of Halloween but still offer a ton of health benefits.

 Health Benefits of Millet